 Erect any structure you need for the plant to climb up.

 If your plant needs a climbing frame, like a trellis, put it up now.
 Don't skimp on this – you'll regret it if in a few years the trellis has rotted.
-Screw wooden trellis to batons so there’s plenty of space for climbers to wind behind.
-If your trellis is on batons, it might be easier to unscrew them and lower the climber to undertake routine maintenance, such as replacing a fence panel or painting a wall.
+Screw wooden trellis to battens so there’s plenty of space for climbers to wind behind.
+If your trellis is on battens, it might be easier to unscrew them and lower the climber to undertake routine maintenance, such as replacing a fence panel or painting a wall.